MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 You can use Chef outside AWS, but OpsWorks allows to integrate with other AWS services such as autoscaling.

-I am a big Chef user, so AWS OFCA is very interesting for me, but I did not have the time to test this product yet.
+I am a big Chef user, so AWS OFCA is of great interest to me, but I haven't had the time to test this product yet.
 If you are already using Chef, it probably is a good solution.
 If you are not, you probably want to compare Chef to other projects such as Puppet, Ansible, Salt-Stack (or even Docker) before making a